Concurrent multiscale analysis without meshing: Microscale representation with CutFEM and micro/macro model blending: Introduction

-In this paper, we define the geometry in terms of either analytical distance function or a given surface mesh by projecting them onto a background mesh which is fine in areas of interest and coarse elsewhere.
-This projection is carried out by CutFEM, and the geometry is approximated by a piecewise linear signed distance function in each background mesh element.
-However, the combination of fine resolution in areas of interest and very coarse mesh elements elsewhere gives rise to the random appearance of geometrical artifacts in the coarse region, yielding stress singularities.
-In order to alleviate this issue, we have developed a multiscale approach.
-Instead of considering the signed distance function description in the coarse mesh domain, we replace it with a homogenized domain.
-To couple the fine scale region or "\textit{zoom region}" with the coarse scale region, we develop a smooth mixing approach of the homogenized material and the fine scale region in which we use CutFEM to represent the geometry.
-Then, we demonstrate the efficiency, robustness and accuracy of the smooth mixing approach between homogenized macro-scale and CutFEM micro-scale region.
+In this paper, we use the fact that CutFEM allows us to decouple the geometry from the finite element mesh (background mesh).
+We use CutFEM to capture the fine-scale geometry, which is expressed either in terms of an analytical distance function or in terms of a given surface mesh.
+Then, we project this fine-scale geometry description onto a background mesh which is fine in areas of interest and coarse elsewhere. \\ We demonstrate that a straightforward projection of the geometry description onto an adapted background mesh is insufficient and consequently, we develop a multiscale CutFEM framework.
+The straightforward projection is insufficient because the piecewise linear signed distance function approximation, in a mesh with the combination of fine resolution in areas of interest and very coarse mesh elements elsewhere, gives rise to the random appearance of geometrical artifacts in the coarse mesh region, yielding stress singularities.
+In order to alleviate this issue, we replace the signed distance function description in the coarse mesh domain with a homogenized domain.
+To couple the fine scale region or "\textit{zoom region}" with the coarse scale region, we develop a smooth mixing approach of the homogenized material and the fine scale "CutFEM" region.
+This approach belongs to the class of smoothened domain coupling methods, such as Arlequin or the Bridging Domain Method referenced previsouly.
+As such, we avoid the difficulty of meshing the coupling interface in a way that is compatible with the microscale description, which is known to create numerical issues \cite{Akbari15}.
+Moreover, we do not have to choose coupling conditions within the usual dictionary of possible interface gluing strategies.
+Instead, the gluing is performed "naturally", using a decaying weighted average of the two models within a smooth interface.
+Then, we demonstrate the efficiency, robustness and accuracy of the smooth mixing approach between homogenized macroscale and CutFEM microscale region.